Product

 3. Channel sales (or indirect sales)

 Instead of trying to sell your service yourself, if your profit margin allows it, try outsourcing this to resellers that already have a large audience.
-In exchange for a piece of the pie, these agents will sell your services to their viewers.
+These agents will sell your services to their viewers for a piece of the pie.

 This is a common method when the customers of a product or service are very specific.
-I.e., kayak servicing for a specific brand of kayak.
-If you sell kayak servicing for a specific brand, it makes sense to work with the brand itself to communicate with its customers at the time of purchase.
+For example, if you sell kayak servicing for a specific kayak brand, it makes sense to work with the brand to communicate with its customers at the time of purchase.

-In this example, you would consider the kayak brand to be the “channel” for that set of customers.
+In this example, you would consider the kayak brand the “channel” for that set of customers.

 4. Direct sales

-This can work best if you have a way to automate your sales or if your average price point is very high.
-A trip to a client’s office with the potential to earn $10,000 makes a lot more sense than sending a traveling salesperson out when the potential to earn is only $100.
+This can work best if you can automate your sales or your average price point is very high.
+A trip to a client’s office with the potential to earn $10,000 makes a lot more sense than sending a traveling salesperson out when earning only $100.

 5. Freemium model

-If you are in the B2C market, it can be harder to get a prospective client to part with their hard-earned money.
-By offering them the chance to try your product for free, e.g., a trimmed-down version of your software package or one that is supported by ads, you can prove your value to them and get them to spend some cash on your platform.
+If you are in the B2C market, getting a prospective client to part with their hard-earned money can be harder.
+By offering them the chance to try your product for free, e.g., a trimmed-down version of your software package or one supported by ads, you can prove your value to them and get them to spend some cash on your platform.

 6. The product is free, but the services aren’t

-In some cases, it makes sense to give users full access to your product for a low price (or for free), but charge them for all services needed to deliver the benefit of the product.
+Sometimes, giving users full access to your product for a low price (or for free) makes sense, but charging them for all services needed to deliver the product's benefit.
 This happens with highly technical products.

-For example, a tool may perform a specific network monitoring function very well.
-However, actually using the tool is difficult.
-Therefore, the company might make the tool free, but charge for the labor it takes to use the tool effectively.
+For example, a tool may perform a specific network monitoring function well.
+However, using the tool is difficult.
+Therefore, the company might make the tool free but charge for the labor required to use it effectively.

-This could also happen in something like a nail art shop.
-Many nail art shops don’t charge for nail polish, but the appointment and service will cost a bunch.
+This could also happen in a nail art shop.
+Many nail art shops don’t charge for nail polish, but the appointment and service will cost a lot.

 In this model, there is no upfront fee for the software, but there is a maintenance or service contract.
 The great thing about this model is that while companies are unwilling to spend a lot of money upfront on a package, they are more than happy to pay you for years into the future as they grow to love and rely on your software solutions.